How to Regulate Blood Sugar Naturally: Evidence-Based Strategies

 How long does it take to improve glucose regulation?

-Most people see improvements within 2-4 weeks of consistent diet and exercise changes.
+Most people see improvements within 2-4 weeks of consistent diet and exercise changes — steadier energy and fewer crashes first, with measurable lab changes (like HbA1c) taking about three months.
 The key word is "consistent."

 Do I need to test my glucose at home?